 Here are 52 quilting terms and an explanation of each.

 Applique is a technique where fabric is cut into various shapes and then either machine or hand-stitched to the main fabric.
 It is commonly used on quilts to embellish and add pictures and patterns to the surface.
 It seals the raw edges to prevent them from fraying.

 The backing is the reverse side of the quilt, the back.
 It is usually sewn with one large piece of fabric.
 It is possible to use old sheets for this job if you have old ones to use up.

-Basting spray is a glue spray which joins the layers of your quilt before sewing.
+Basting spray is a glue spray that joins the layers of your quilt before sewing.
 It is an alternative to using pins or a basting stitch.
-Quilters consider it easy to use although you do need to spray in well ventilated areas as the fumes are toxic.
+Quilters consider it easy to use, although you do need to spray in well-ventilated areas as the fumes are toxic.

-The bias of fabric is its fabric grain when cut on the diagonal.
+The bias of fabric is its fabric grain when cut on the diagonal or a 45 degree angle.
 Fabric cut on the bias has a small amount of stretch.

 Here are the quilting terms articles on bias tape: